 The Daylight Award honuors and supports daylight research and the use of daylight in architecture.
 Daylight affects our health, well-being and the environment, and The Daylight Award has specific emphasis on the interaction between theory and practice.

-VILLUM FONDEN, VELUX FONDEN and the VELUX STIFTUNG, three non-profit, private charitable foundations established by Villum Kann Rasmussen, present the Daylight Award of €100,000 to each laureate.
+VILLUM FONDEN, VELUX FONDEN and the VELUX STIFTUNG, three philanthropic foundations established by Villum Kann Rasmussen, present the Daylight Award of €100,000 to each laureate.